rtcstats/rtcstats/packages/rtcstats-server/README.md

 (code 1008) error.
 If the token is valid, RTCStats-server will extract the `rtcstats` object and export the following fields to the database:
-* user: a long-lived service-defined identifer for the user
+* **user**: a long-lived service-defined identifer for the user
-* session: a short-lived service-defined identifier for the user session.
+* **session**: a short-lived service-defined identifier for the user session.
-* conference: a service-defined identifier for a conference or call.
+* **conference**: a service-defined identifier for a conference or call.
 This can be used to search and groups dumps with multiple users.

 See the [example](/example/) for how such a integration looks like.